 Still, fixing a Blue Screen of Death isn’t always straightforward, and it can be pretty challenging if the problem requires advanced technical knowledge and expertise.

 Therefore, the methods I described above might be mainly ineffective in helping to clear up the issue.

 In this case, I recommend you contact a computer technician or related professional to help clear the Blue Screen of Death.

-Remember to note the error code on the screen and try to recall all the activities you were performing before the system crashed.
+Remember to note the error code on the screen and try to recall all your activities before the system crashed.

 This information will help the technician quickly solve the problem and ensure they take steps to prevent the BSoD due to similar causes from coming up in the future.